Cyanogenoid/fortuna-pass/README.md

 ## Adding Passwords
 Requires Python 2 and PyCrypto.
-`encrypt.py` takes the AES password as argument and outputs the encrypted stdin on stdout.
+`encrypt.py` takes the AES password as argument and outputs the encrypted plaintext fed in through stdin on stdout.
+The allowed characters in passwords are `N`, `E`, `S`, `W` for the directional buttons and `L`, `R` for turning the wheel by 180 degrees left (counter-clockwise) and right (clockwise) respectively.
-Pipe it into a file on the SD card that stick into the LaFortuna and you're good to go.
+Pipe the the output into a file on the SD card, stick it into the LaFortuna and you're good to go.
-Example: `python encrypt.py "NESW" <<< "oh no my secret is out!" > foo.txt`
+Example: `python2 encrypt.py 'NNESWLLRR' <<< 'oh no my secret is out!' > foo.txt`

 ## Attribution
 - `dirtree.*` by @VisualMelon with permission